Student writing

 Cohesion within sentences

 Use connectives to create cohesion in your text.
-Connectives are also called linking words and act as the glue between different parts within and between sentences.
-They are ordinary words, but if they are missing from a text, it will look choppy and unfinished.
+Connectives are also called linking words, acting as the glue between different parts within and between sentences.
+They are ordinary words, but if they are missing, the text will look choppy and unfinished.

 Examples of connectives: